jasonjoh/ruby_outlook/README.md

 The RubyOutlook gem is a light-weight implementation of the Office 365 [Mail](https://msdn.microsoft.com/office/office365/APi/mail-rest-operations), [Calendar](https://msdn.microsoft.com/office/office365/APi/calendar-rest-operations), and [Contacts](https://msdn.microsoft.com/office/office365/APi/contacts-rest-operations) REST APIs.
 It provides basic CRUD functionality for all three APIs, along with the ability to extend functionality by making any arbitrary API call.

+For a sample app that uses this gem, see the [Office 365 VCF Import/Export Sample](https://github.com/jasonjoh/o365-vcftool).

 ## Installation

 Add this line to your application's Gemfile: